JourneyWoo/ConfounderFiltering/README.md

     Python modelName.py train_disease_images train_healthy_images train_disease_images test_healthy_images disease_name path

-`train_disease_images`: (can be found at log file) The number of diseased images of the selected train set `train_healthy_images`: (can be found at log file) The number of diseased images of the selected train set `test_disease_images`: (can be found at log file) The number of healthy images of the selected test set `test_disease_images`: (can be found at log file) The number of healthy images of the selected test set `disease_name`: selected one disease from 14 kinds of diseases `path`: the path of all the tfrecord datasets generated
+`train_disease_images`: (can be found in log file) The number of diseased images of the selected trainSet `train_healthy_images`: (can be found in log file) The number of diseased images of the selected trainSet `test_disease_images`: (can be found in log file) The number of healthy images of the selected testSet `test_disease_images`: (can be found in log file) The number of healthy images of the selected testSet `disease_name`: selected one disease from 14 kinds of diseases `path`: the path of all the tfrecord datasets generated